akhileshgupta1982/PowerElectronics-HWR/storyboard/README.md

 2. click on either R-Load or RL-Load button.<br>
 3. Set the connection in circuit. <br>
 4. Check Connections. <br>
-5.Set the peak value of input supply Vp.<br>
+5. Set the peak value of input supply Vp.<br>
 6. Set the value of firing Angle α.<br>
 7. Set the value of load resistance RL and Load inductance L.<br>
-5. Set the Frequency of input Supply fo.<br>
+8. Set the Frequency of input Supply fo.<br>
-6. Set the Vmax  range.<br>
+9. Set the Vmax  range.<br>
-7. Set the Tmax range.<br>
+10. Set the Tmax range.<br>
-8. Change the value of total point for the plot.<br>
+11. Change the value of total point for the plot.<br>
-9. Click on "Draw Waveform" button.<br>
+12. Click on "Draw Waveform" button.<br>
-10. Click on "Average Voltage" button.<br>
+13. Click on "Average Voltage" button.<br>
-11. Click on "RMS Voltage".<br>
+14. Click on "RMS Voltage".<br>

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions: